Academic Catalog

 Learning Assistance Centers

 There are numerous Learning Assistance Centers located throughout the campus.
 Information on these centers can be found on the website: https://www.grossmont.edu/tutoring.
 These centers provide students with various levels of assistance, tutoring and computer access.
-The majority of these services are located in the Tech Mall, which is located in the Learning & Technology Resource Center.
-Please ask your instructor about access requirements.
+All students have free access to drop-in tutoring both in person and online.

 English Writing & Humanities Center (EWHC) is part of the English Department and is located on the first floor of the Tech Mall.
 Staff includes English reading and writing skills peer tutors, as well as humanities tutors.
 The EWHC’s provides tutoring support to all Grossmont College students in reading, writing, and critical thinking for all courses.

-Math Study Center (MSC) is located on the first floor of the Tech Mall in Room 70-112.
-The MSC is a part of the math department and provides walk-in, individual, group, and computer-aided tutoring for all levels of Math.
+Math and Science Center (MSC) is located on the second floor of Building 36.
+The MSC is a part of the math department and provides walk-in, individual, group, and computer-aided tutoring for all levels of Math as well as many Science courses.

 • Shawn Hicks